jmjuanes/mikel/README.md

 console.log(m("{{#each values}}{{this}}{{/each}}", data)); // --> 'bar'
 ```

-When looping throug objects, you can use the variable `@key` to access to the current key in the object, and the variable `@value` to access to the corresponding value:
+When looping through objects, you can use `@key` to access the current key and `@value` to access the corresponding value:

 ```javascript
 const data = {